Invariant universality for quandles and fields: Preliminaries

 \section{Preliminaries}

 A \emph{standard Borel space} is a pair \( (X,\mathcal B) \) such that \( \mathcal B \) is the \( \sigma \)-algebra of Borel subsets of \( X \) with respect to some Polish topology on \( X \).
 The class of standard Borel spaces is closed under countable products, and a Borel subset of a standard Borel space is standard Borel when viewed as a subspace.
-Every uncountable standard Borel space is in fact isomorphic to the \emph{Baire space} \(\NN^{\NN}\) of all functions from \(\NN\) to \(\NN\), with the topology generated by all sets \([s]=\setm{g\in \NN^{\NN}}{g\supseteq s}\) of end extensions of a given finite string \(s\), and with the Borel sets generated by this topology.
-We will also consider the set \( (\NN)^{\NN} \) defined as \( \setm{x\in \NN^{\NN}}{x\text{ is injective}} \), which is a closed subset of the Baire space \( \NN^{\NN} \) and therefore a Polish space with the induced topology.
+Every uncountable standard Borel space is in fact isomorphic to the \emph{Baire space} \(\NN^{\NN}\) of all functions from \(\NN\) to \(\NN\), with the Borel structure generated by the product topology.
+We recall that this topology is generated by all sets \([s]=\setm{g\in \NN^{\NN}}{g\supseteq s}\) of end extensions of a given finite string \(s\).
+We also define the set \( (\NN)^{\NN} \) as \( \setm{x\in \NN^{\NN}}{x\text{ is injective}} \), which is a closed subset of the Baire space \( \NN^{\NN} \) and therefore a Polish space with the induced topology.
 Given any Polish space, \( X \), the set \( F(X) \) of closed subsets of \( X \) is a standard Borel space when equipped with the \emph{Effros Borel structure}, namely, the \( \sigma \)-algebra generated by the sets